I know this sounds weird, but you can have the best business video ever made and it could still be a failure.

 How to Make an Android and iPhone App Demo Video

-Which video hosting site is the best?
+Which corporate video hosting site is the best?

 It really depends on your business needs and marketing goals.
 For example, if you promote your brand with a video blog, then you’d fit best with YouTube.
 If you want to collect leads and then work with them, then consider business video hosting with Vimeo or Wistia.

-Can I host videos on WordPress?
+Can I host videos on my WordPress website?

 Yes, you certainly can.
 Just keep in mind it will be hosted on your storage plan and all views will be using your bandwidth.